 In contrast: The Montford Avenue School, 80 Montford Ave, Asheville’s first public school for white students opened in 1888.

-Also during the Hill Street neighborhood’s early history, in 1911, Dr. William Green Torrence opened Asheville’s first Black Hospital at 95 Hill Street, on the corner of Barfield Avenue.
+Also during the Hill Street neighborhood’s early history, in 1911, Dr. William Green Torrence opened the second site of his practice – Asheville’s first Black hospital – at 95 Hill Street, on the corner of Barfield Avenue.

 In 1915 the congregation of what became the Hill Street Baptist Church began meeting in a schoolhouse in Stumptown.
 In 1932, Reverend E.W.
 Dixon became pastor and the church started publishing one of the first Black newspapers in Asheville, The Church Advocate.